-Less frequently, CRs specify coverage with reference to regular appropriations bills for the current fiscal year that have yet to be enacted.
-14 In these instances, it is possible that an activity covered in the corresponding previous fiscal year's appropriations bill might not be covered in the CR.
+Less frequently, CRs specify coverage with reference to regular appropriations bills for the current fiscal year that have yet to be enacted.7 In these instances, it is possible that an activity covered in the corresponding previous fiscal year's appropriations bill might not be covered in the CR.
 Alternatively, a CR might stipulate that activities funded in the previous fiscal year are covered only if they are included in a regular appropriations bill for the current fiscal year.
-For enter into contracts or other financial obligations that will result in immediate or future expenditures (or outlays) involving federal government funds.
-For explanations of these terms, see GAO, Glossary, pp. 20-21.
-For the purposes of this report, the terms "budget authority" and "funding" are used interchangeably.
+For example, Section 101 of P.L.
+105-240, the first CR for FY1999, provided that funding would continue only under such circumstances.